shaperilio/speedtest-logger/README.md

 # Configuration

 [`config.py`](config.py) controls behavior of collection and display of results.
-You need to restart the collector and dashboard scripts if any changes are made.
+You shouldn't need to restart the collector and dashboard scripts if any changes are made.

 # Notes